Jalan Hang Kasturi, 50050 Kuala Lumpur, Wilayah Persekutuan, Malaysia

 By KTM Commuter: Disembark at the KTM Old Railway Kuala Lumpur Station.

-By Car: From Jalan Bangsar, head straight towards KTM Railway Station round-a-bout, turn left towards Masjid Negara.
+From Jalan Bangsar, head straight towards KTM Railway Station round-a-bout, turn left towards Masjid Negara.
 From Jalan Mahameru, turn left into Jalan Parlimen.
 At traffic light, turn right towards the Kuala Lumpur Lake Gardens.

 - Located in the serene and scenic Kuala Lumpur Lake Gardens, 10 minutes away from the Kuala Lumpur city centre.